 Christmas dinner and Noche Buena is not quite complete without lumpiang shanghai.
-Or at least that’s the case for our family.
-There’s something about the crunch of that first bite into the juicy goodness of lumpia that makes one delighted and unable to resist reaching out for one more roll.
+Certainly not the case for our family.
+That is to say, the crunch of that first bite into the juicy goodness of lumpia makes it difficult to resist reaching out for one more roll.

 Lumpia is probably not originally Filipino.
 I daresay it’s a Chinese specialty (spring/egg rolls) but as can be expected of Filipinos, we’ve given it a unique Pinoy twist.
 This classic comes in different forms: lumpiang shanghai, lumpiang ubod, lumpiang sariwa and lumpiang hubad, to name a few.
 In the West, no Filipino gathering is ever without a tray of these crunchy goodies, ready to be dipped in sweet and sour sauce or ketchup as one sings a round of karaoke.

 Preparing lumpia is quite easy but the rolling part requires time or a lot of hands.
 I hope you enjoy this recipe for lumpiang shanghai I copied from my Mom who doesn’t tire of cooking lumpia every time there’s a celebration and even when there’s none.

 ½ cup chopped spring onions